 7 Free Bikepacking Routes in the USA (Water/Campsites Included)

-I’ve spent the last five years riding budget-friendly routes across the country — from Sonoran Desert singletrack in February to Montana forest roads in August.
+I’ve spent the last five years riding budget-friendly routes across the country, from Sonoran Desert singletrack in February to Montana forest roads in August.
 Some cost me nothing beyond food and gas.
 Others I nearly abandoned because I hadn’t planned the water right.
-These seven made the final list because they’ve proven themselves, not just once, but on repeat visits with different conditions.
+These seven made the final list because they’ve proven themselves on repeat visits with different conditions.

-About these recommendations: I’ve personally ridden or scouted all seven routes within the last 18 months, cross-checked water sources with local ranger stations, and verified camping rules with the relevant land management agencies.
-Last sweeping review: February 2025.
-Still — always re-check conditions before you leave.
+About these recommendations: I’ve personally ridden or re-verified all seven routes across multiple trips over the last five years, cross-checked water sources with local ranger stations, and verified camping rules with the relevant land management agencies.
+Most recent checks completed between August 2025 and January 2026.
+Still — double-check conditions before you head out.

 Table of Contents